pmarcis/dict-filtering/README.md

 	}

+The paper can be freely accessed from the on-line proceedings of the conference - [here](http://www.lrec-conf.org/proceedings/lrec2014/pdf/803_Paper.pdf).

 The dictionary filtering method contains a component that allows extracting transliteration dictionaries from probabilistic dictionaries.
-The process, if run multiple times ().
-The method will be described in an upcoming paper "Bootstrapping "
+The process, if run multiple times (in a bootstrapping approach), allows creating quite large transliteration dictionaries.
+The method together with a multilingual transliteration dictionary for European languages will be described in an upcoming paper "Bootstrapping of a Multilingual Transliteration Dictionary for European Languages" in the conference [Baltic HLT 2014](http://tekstynas.vdu.lt/hlt2014).